AndrewBWT/abc_test/docs/user_written_docs/README.md

 Through the example above is valid testing code in `abc_test`, it relies on the user re-writing the same statement each time they want to test a new value, which in turn would require re-compilation.

 `abc_test` contains many different types of data generators which can be used to loop through data.
 One of these data generators is the file-based data generator.
-Below we show an example of its use.
+It can be used to write unit tests, where the values to test are taken from a file.
+Below we show an example of this.

 <!-- inject:examples/include/abc_test_examples/readme.hpp:unit_test_example -->